Bigstool/expo-reserver/README.md

 It is recommended to leave it running until you reserve successfully, as the reservation slots will become available again if someone cancels their reservation.

+To stop the reserve mode, navigate to another webpage.

 You can open multiple instances of `reserve.exe` and run them in parallel for the same pavilion or different pavilions to increase your chances.

 ### Stop